Dr Andrew Kehoe

 Associate Professor, Deputy Head of School, MA Course Director

 Andrew Kehoe is Deputy Head of School, and Director of the Research and Development Unit for English Studies (RDUES).
 He studied at the University of Liverpool, gaining qualifications in both English and Computer Science.
-He researches in the field of Corpus Linguistics, with a particular emphasis on the use of the web as a source of natural language data and on the development of software tools to facilitate this.
+He researches in the field of Corpus Linguistics: the creation and study of a collection of texts (or corpus) in order to extract new knowledge about language in use.
+Andrew’ s particular emphasis is on the use of the web as a source of natural language data and on the development of software tools to facilitate this.

-BA (Hons) English Language and Literature, University of Liverpool.
+BA (Hons), 1st Class in English Language and Literature, University of Liverpool, 1998.

 Andrew is an elected member of the Executive Board of the International Computer Archive of Modern and Medieval English (ICAME) and the Executive Committee of University English.